Pilton, Devon

-The ancient and historic village of Pilton is today a suburb within the town of Barnstaple, one of the oldest boroughs in England.
-It is located about quarter of a mile north of the town centre in the English county of Devon, in the district of North Devon.
+Pilton is a suburb of the town of Barnstaple, it is located about quarter of a mile north of the town centre, in the civil parish of Barnstaple, in the North Devon district, in the county of Devon, England.
+It was formerly a separate village.
+The civil parish of Pilton West covers the more rural parts of the ancient parish of Pilton that have not been incorporated into the town of Barnstaple.
 In 2009, the Pilton (Barnstaple) ward had a population of 4,239 living in some 1,959 dwellings.
 It has its own infants and junior school, houses one of Barnstaple's larger secondary schools, and one of Barnstaple's SEN specialist schools.
 North Devon Hospital is also within West Pilton parish.
 It has a Church Hall, two public houses, two hotels, and residential homes.
 It has residential estates of both private and public housing including flats.
 It also has a historic Church that dates back to at least the 11th Century.